Friday, December 17th 2010, 4:00 AM

 Tama/Getty

 Gov.-elect Andrew Cuomo announced plans Thursday to scale back his inauguration.
+Talk about symbolism.

 As he prepares to take on the Legislature and special interests, Cuomo chose a small reception area of the Capitol known as the "War Room" for his public swearing-in ceremony.